Cyclic Coloring of Plane Graphs with Maximum Face Size 16 and 17: Construction of discharging rules

 \section{Construction of discharging rules}

 A large part of our proof is computer-assisted.
 However, the proof itself was also constructed in a computer-assisted way.
-Once the types of the discharging rules are fixed, e.g., we have decided to transfer some amount of charge from a face of some given size $\ell$ to an incident $A$-triangle, the conditions that the final charge of every vertex and face is non-negative become linear constraints.
+Once the types of the discharging rules are fixed, e.g., we have decided to transfer some amount of charge from a face of some given size $\ell$ to an incident A-triangle, the conditions that the final charge of every vertex and face is non-negative become linear constraints.
 More precisely, there is a single variable for each rule type, and a single linear constraint for each possible neighborhood structure of a vertex or a face that is not excluded by reducible configurations.
 Hence, the amounts of charge transferred by individual rules can be determined by solving a linear program (or it is determined that no such amounts for the given set of rule types using existing reducible configurations).
-We remark that this approach that we have followed is not new and has actually been used by various researchers earlier.
+This natural approach has been used by various researchers earlier (however, we were not able to locate the reference for its first use).

 Let us give more details about how we have proceeded in the case of our proof.
 First, it is not clear what types of discharging rules should be considered.
 We started with rule types close to those in Subsections~\ref{sec-large}, \ref{sec-med} and \ref{sec-heavy} and later added further rule types in an ad hoc way.
 We then repeated the following steps.
 We ran a linear program solver to determine a minimal set of infeasible constraints.
 Each such constraint corresponds to a particular neighborhood structure (configuration).
 To proceed further, it was necessary to either find a new reducible configuration that would exclude one of these configurations or add a new rule type that would move charge inside the configuration.
 After this, we reran the linear program solver to determine a new minimal set of infeasible constraints.
 When the solver produced a solution, we found a possible set of discharging rules, i.e., a proof.